scottbw/analytics-udd/udd/student_course_membership.md

 ###Notes
 Note that there may be many reasons why a student leaves a course.
 This is recorded in WITHDRAWAL_REASON.

+##COURSE_DURATION
+###Description
+The expected length of time in months that the student will take to complete the course.

+###Purpose
+Analysis

+###Derivation
+Commonly held in Student Record Systems.

+###Valid values
+0-120

+###References

+###Format
+Int

+###Notes
+If actual number of months is not stored in source data, then for years, multiply by 12 to give approximate months value; for weeks, divide by 4.3 and round to nearest integer to give approximate months value.

 ##COURSE_JOIN_DATE
 ###Description